Rio de Janeiro Bucket List: Tourist Spots and Best Places to Visit in Rio De Janeiro, Brazil

-This is found at the west of the Logoa neighborhood and it is the Botanical Garden or Jardim Botanico of Rio de Janeiro which houses 8000 species of plants.
-It was built in the early 1800 and the garden features many mature specimens which included palm trees.
-The highlight of Jardim Botanico is the numerous monuments, fountains, and features which includes pond filled with water lilies, Japanese garden, and the new Museu do Meio Ambiente that displays exhibit which focuses on the environment.
+The highlight of Jardim Botanico is the numerous monuments, fountains, and features that include a pond filled with water lilies, a Japanese garden, and the new Museu do Meio Ambiente that displays exhibit which focuses on the environment.

 Have fun at Ipanema Beach

 This is another famous beach in Rio de Janeiro, and it was made famous because of the bossa nova song in the 1960s called The Girl from Ipanema.

 The beach is located in the upscale of the south zone, and it lies in between the beaches of Leblon and Copacabana.